elusivecodes/FrostDateTime/README.md

 - `toJSON()` returns the same value as `toISOString()` for valid dates and `null` for invalid dates.
 - `withTimeZone()` keeps the same instant and changes representation.
 - `withTimeZoneOffset()` returns a fixed-offset view of the same instant.
+- A nonexistent local wall time moves forward to the next valid time, while a repeated wall time uses the later occurrence.
+- Calendar addition and subtraction across a fully deleted day follow the operation direction.
 - Date clamping controls whether month and year changes clamp invalid dates.
 - `DateTime.clearDataCache()` clears cached formatter and locale data, which is mainly useful in tests and long-lived processes.